sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 We will use these variables in the later modules but they are mostly metadata
-around the terraform and github accounts you'll need to setup manually.
+around the terraform and github accounts you will need to setup manually.

 ### Providers
 Create a file called `2-providers.tf` and define the providers: